We conserve and regenerate the sanctuary that monoculture destroyed.

 of fertile soil recovered (50m x 3m x 1m)

-"We recently implemented a rescue protocol for a juvenile armadillo (Dasypus novemcinctus), protecting it from domestic predation and relocating it to the Core Zone of the reserve."
+"At El Papán, we take action.
+We recently implemented a successful rescue protocol for a juvenile armadillo (Dasypus novemcinctus), protecting it from poaching and domestic predation to safely relocate it in our Core Zone."

 $8 USD/mo